corda/corda-docs-portal/content/en/tools/archiving-service/archiving-release-notes.md

 #### Fixed issues
 The Archive Service misunderstood reference states.
 As a result, the Archive Service could not archive a transaction if it referenced an unconsumed transaction and there were no unconsumed transactions that referenced it.

-  Now, a transaction that only has outbound references (to unconsumed transactions) and no inbound references (from unconsumed transactions) will be marked as archivable by the Archive Service.
+As of this release, the Archive Service marks a transaction, that only has outbound references (to unconsumed transactions) and no inbound references (from unconsumed transactions), as archivable.
 Any inbound references will still make a transaction unarchivable.

 ### Archive Service 1.0.4